multiversx/mx-docs/docs/validators/node-upgrades.md

 perform the upgrade to the newest version.
 These releases are always announced on MultiversX [Validators chat](https://t.me/ElrondValidators) plus via other communication channels, depending on the case.

+## **When to upgrade**

+Subscribe to email notifications for new releases from the official GitHub repositories that hold the chain configuration ([mx-chain-mainnet-config](https://github.com/multiversx/mx-chain-mainnet-config), [mx-chain-testnet-config](https://github.com/multiversx/mx-chain-mainnet-config) and [mx-chain-devnet-config](https://github.com/multiversx/mx-chain-mainnet-config).
+Also, make sure to join the Validators Telegram channel.

+Setup monitoring and get alerts for new updates.
+As last resort, check the status of your validator software version using the relevant Explorer section https://explorer.multiversx.com/nodes - outdated versions will be marked with ⚠

 ## **Types of upgrades**

 Currently, we have the following types of upgrades: